cyb3rxp/awesome-soc/ml_genai.md

 * Context: EDR alert for a process or a file
 * Elments to be analyzed: long commandline with numerous arguments and potential obfuscation
-* Use of Gen IA: quickly understand the command line and then determine wether it is malicious or not.
+* Use of Gen IA: quickly understand the command line and then determine wether it is malicious or not, based on the alert details.

 ### Registry keys

 * Context: EDR alert for a registry key change/access/deletion
 * Elments to be analyzed: unknwon registry key or value, as well as its impact on the system/security configuration
-* Use of Gen IA: quickly understand the registry key use (values, effects), and then determiner wether it is malicious or not.
+* Use of Gen IA: quickly understand the registry key use (values, effects), and then determiner wether it is malicious or not, based on the alert details.

-## Attack types undestanding
+## Cyber-attack understanding

 ### Security solutions detections

 * Context: EDR, NDR, SEG, SWG, ITDR, CASB, etc. alert
-* Elments to be analyzed: artefacts associated to the alert, as well as the attack type itself
+* Elments to be analyzed: artefacts associated to the alert, as well as the attack type itself as per the detected attack name
-* Use of Gen IA: quickly understand the attack type (TTP) and the ways it works, then determine wether the alert is confirmed or not.
+* Use of Gen IA: quickly understand the attack type (TTP) and the ways it works, then determine wether the alert is confirmed or not, based on the information it contains.